-Labour has avoided a “wipeout” and will use Corbyn to boost support – McDonnell | LabourList
+Labour has avoided a “wipeout” – but media have distorted Jeremy, says McDonnell | LabourList

 The shadow chancellor said Labour had avoided “wipeout”, as early results showed a net loss of 119 seats, as well as defeat in the West of England metro mayor contest, and argued that the party’s policies were proving “extremely popular”.

-He was speaking at the end of a night when Labour lost control of two key Welsh councils while the Tories had made a net gain of 147 seats and UKIP suffered a meltdown.
+He was speaking at the end of a night when Labour lost control of two key Welsh councils, while the Tories had made a net gain of 147 seats, and UKIP suffered a meltdown.

-“It has been tough there is no doubt about that but it hasn’t been the wipeout that some people predicted or that polls predicted.
+“It has been tough, there is no doubt about that, but it hasn’t been the wipeout that some people predicted or that polls predicted.

 “In other areas we have done much better than people expected.
 Look at what happened in Wales – those areas that were targeted by the PM herself like Newport, we retained control [as well as Cardiff and Swansea].”